 In addition, by 2024, 700,000 nurses are estimated to be retiring or leaving the field in some capacity.
 Another part of the problem is that nursing schools do not have enough facilities and faculty to handle the increasing number of nursing school applicants, and have actually denied almost 80,000 applicants in 2012 alone.

 As the number of patients needing care increases, and as the number of nurses reaching retirement age increases, the demand for new RNs also increases.
 In short, nurses are understaffed and overworked; they are a hot commodity in today’s healthcare system.
+Demand varies from state to state and factors like local epidemics can impact the increased need for nurses.
+While some nurses can be brought in and accommodated in travel nurse rentals, this will only temporarily fix the problem.
+The demand for nurses is something that will only increase over time and more need to be done to solve it.

 But this is more than just a shortage of nurses.
 This manifests as a pattern of nurse understaffing across the U.S., which results in unsafe working conditions for nurses all across the nation.
 Read on to learn just how bad the problem is.